 11. Finish up.

-Sure, there are probably some items still needing your attention, but now you can function while you plan a time to deal with the other things you’ll eventually need to take care of around the house.
-You can feel “caught up” and use this good feeling as motivation to get your house back to baseline each day (it will be easier to keep it up now) so you can have a fresh start every single day!
+Sure, there are probably some items still needing your attention, but at least you can function while you plan a time to deal with the other things you’ll eventually need to take care of around the house.
+And now that you know how to clean up a messy house (’cause you know it’s bound to get messy again, right?), you can easily get your home back to baseline any time it starts to feel out of control again.
+You’ve got this!